smartdevicelink/sdl_evolution/proposals/0245-sharing-wifi-ssid-and-password.md

 #### Mobile device is a network host

 A precondition for further discussion is that the first device is connected, it hosts the network and HMI successfully connected to its hotspot.
-SDL Core already received `OnSystemCapabilityUpdate` with updated networking capabilities.
+SDL Core already received `OnSystemCapabilityUpdated` with updated networking capabilities.

 A vehicle should be able to share credentials of the external hotspot only if `allowAccessPointSharing` is set to true in mobile application `NetworkCapabilities` and the ini file.

 If mobile is an access point and `allowAccessPointSharing = false`, vehicle is not able to establish Wifi connection with other devices.

-In that case, HMI should provide SDL `OnSystemCapabilityUpdate` with appropriate `canHostWiFiNetwork`, and `autoJoinWiFiSupported`.
+In that case, HMI should provide SDL `OnSystemCapabilityUpdated` with appropriate `canHostWiFiNetwork`, and `autoJoinWiFiSupported`.

-Once vehicle is connected to the mobile hotspot, HMI should send `OnSystemCapabilityUpdate` with `canHostWiFiNetwork = true` and `preferredNetworkHost = VEHICLE`.
-If the new application is compatible with HMI network capabilities, Core will send `OnSystemCapabilityUpdate` with `networkHost = VEHICLE` to HMI and new mobile application.
+Once vehicle is connected to the mobile hotspot, HMI should send `OnSystemCapabilityUpdated` with `canHostWiFiNetwork = true` and `preferredNetworkHost = VEHICLE`.
+If the new application is compatible with HMI network capabilities, Core will send `OnSystemCapabilityUpdated` with `networkHost = VEHICLE` to HMI and new mobile application.
 Then HMI should send `JoinNetwork` with the credentials of the external hotspot.

 <!--
 @startuml ../assets/proposals/0245-sharing-wifi-ssid-and-password/mobile_access_point_multidev_externalhost